 Hybrid: Similar to a token-based measures, but words/n-grams in two different words are considered a partial match if they are similar (using an edit-based measure for example).
-SOFT TD-IDF fits here.
+SOFT TF-IDF fits here.

 Phonetic: Each string is converted to a phonetic representation.
 Good with names, since several names sound similar and can be mistaken.
 Language dependent.